hse-project/hse/README.md

 <!--If you change the name of this header, please update all links to it as well-->

 Clone the [`hse`](https://github.com/hse-project/hse) repo and checkout the latest release tag.
 This tag must be for HSE version 2.0 or higher.

-For example
+For example:

 ```shell
 git clone https://github.com/hse-project/hse.git